builder555/shearwater/README.md

 ### This is very much a work in progress.
 Some of these notes may be completely wrong.

+### Notes

+The decoders work only with log version 14 for now.

 ### Findings so far:

 * Shearwater uses [UDS protocol](https://en.wikipedia.org/wiki/Unified_Diagnostic_Services)